Christ Our Good Shepherd Cares For Us

 Readings: 1st: Acts 2: 14.36-41; Ps 22: 1-6; 2nd: 1Pt 2: 22-25; Gos Jn 10: 1-10)

-In the first reading of today, Peter the chief shepherd among the “Apostolic Shepherds”, played his pastoral role very well.
-Through the power of the Holy Spirit he was able to to speak on behalf of the rest.
+In the first reading, Peter, the head of the Apostles, played his pastoral role very well.
+By the power of the Holy Spirit, he spoke on behalf of the rest.
 Of course, his speech was a great success.
-This is because, it led to the greatest conversion of souls ever recorded in the history of mankind in a single preaching occasion.
+This is because it led to the most significant conversion of souls ever recorded in the history of humankind in a single.
 That is, three thousand converts!

-These are both the ordeals, and qualities of a good shepherd.
-He offered everything for the sake of his flock.
+These are the qualities of a good shepherd.
+The good shepherd offers everything for the sake of his flock.
 He does not believe in half measures.
-For him, it is: “Aut optimuim, aut nihil” (it is either all, or nothing).
-We must imitate Christ the good shepherd who dared the devil in order to save us.
+For him, it is “Aut optimuim, aut nihil” (it is either all or nothing).
+We must imitate Christ, the good shepherd who dared the devil to save us.
 We must say like Christ, “I will.”
 Lord, let me take care of the sick, the orphans, the weak, the poor, the marginalized, and the oppressed.
 Lord, let me fight for their course.
-Let me be their light, their hope, their pride and their shepherd.
+Let me be their light, hope, pride, and shepherd.

-We also, must make Christ the shepherd of our soul.
-This simply means listening to his voice in the scriptures, in the teachings of the Church’s Magisterium, and in the Traditions of the church.
-To be truly the sheep of the Lord’s flock, we must listen to him.
+We also must make Christ the shepherd of our souls.
+This means listening to his voice through the scriptures, the teachings of the Church’s Magisterium, and the church’s traditions.
+We must listen to him to be truly the sheep of the Lord’s flock.
 He never fails.
 He knows the path we walk every day.
-He knows when to place us on his shoulders, and when to take us by the hand like his little children.
+He knows when to place us on his shoulders, to take us by the hand like his little children.

-When we come closer to him, we shall hear and recognize his voice.
-Whereas, moving away from him endangers our life.
+We shall hear and recognize his voice when we come closer to him.
+Whereas moving away from him endangers our life.
 He beckons us: “Come unto me all you (my sheep) who are weary and burdened, and I will give you rest” (Matt 1, 28).
-So, let us make the risen Christ our shepherd because, if we do: “there is nothing we shall want, and surely, goodness and mercy shall follow us all the days of our life (Ps 23, 1.6).
+So, let us make the risen Christ our shepherd because, if we do: “there is nothing we shall want, and indeed, goodness and mercy shall follow us all the days of our life (Ps 23, 1.6).
 Alleluia, alleluia!